melahn/helm-inspector/README.md

 Each JSON element with properties represents a Helm chart or a Docker images used by a chart.

-Each JSON element that represents a chart or a image must have a 'name' property which is the full name of the chart or image including a version if applicable.
+Each JSON element that represents a chart or an image must have a 'name' property which is the full name of the chart or image including a version if applicable.

-Each JSON element that represents a chart or a image must have a 'type' property which has a value of 'chart' or 'image', denoting the type of element.
+Each JSON element that represents a chart or an image must have a 'type' property which has a value of 'chart' or 'image', denoting the type of element.

-Each JSON element that represents must a chart or a image must have a 'children' property containing an array of the child elements of that chart or image, if any.
+Each JSON element that represents a chart or an image must have a 'children' property containing an array of the child elements of that chart or image, if any.
 If there are no child elements, then the array should be empty, but it still must be present.